 PET HEALTH

 Pistachios are a household favorite for a reason.
-This green nut is tasty, healthy, and pretty affordable.
+This green nut is tasty, healthy, and pretty cost-effective.
 But can your dog eat pistachio nuts?
 The short answer is sure, they can have a few bites, but only under certain conditions and if you get an OK from your veterinarian.
 Let’s take a crack at when dogs can and can’t have pistachios as a treat.

 Legumes are often overlooked for their nutritional value.
 They are full of healthy fats, low in carbohydrates, and high in dietary fiber.
 A full serving of pistachios contains: